firatyll/token-reducer/README.md

 - Easy to use from the command line
 - Can be integrated into pipelines with stdin/stdout
 - Model is trained on the Intel/polite-guard dataset
+- Provides detailed reports of removed polite expressions

 ## Technologies & Algorithms

 - **scikit-learn**: Used for feature extraction and model training
-- **joblib**: For model serialization
 - **datasets (Hugging Face)**: For loading the Intel/polite-guard dataset
-- **Regular Expressions (re module)**: For pattern matching and text cleaning
 - **CountVectorizer**: For extracting n-gram features from text
 - **Log-odds Scoring**: To identify and rank polite expressions

-We have enhanced the original log-odds model by introducing a **TF–IDF + Logistic Regression** pipeline:
+- **spaCy**: For text lemmatization and linguistic preprocessing
+- **pickle**: For model serialization

+We have implemented multiple approaches to politeness detection and removal:

 1. **Original Approach**: Used `CountVectorizer` and log-odds scoring to select the top 250 polite n-grams and build a regex-based stripper.
-2. **New Pipeline**: Added a `TfidfVectorizer` followed by an `LogisticRegression` model inside a Scikit‑learn `Pipeline`, enabling:
+2. **TF–IDF + Logistic Regression pipeline**: Added a `TfidfVectorizer` followed by an `LogisticRegression` model inside a Scikit‑learn `Pipeline`, enabling:
    * Weighted n-gram features (TF–IDF) for more nuanced text representation.
    * L2 regularization in logistic regression to prevent overfitting.
    * Single-step `fit`/`predict` calls and seamless integration with `GridSearchCV` for hyperparameter tuning.
-3. **Threshold Logic**: We compute a politeness probability from the pipeline; if it exceeds a configurable threshold, we apply the regex-based removal of polite expressions.
+3. **Direct Feature Matching Approach**: Our latest implementation uses:
+   * Stored dictionary of polite features with their importance scores
+   * SpaCy-powered lemmatization to match word variants
+   * Advanced n-gram detection for multi-word polite expressions
+   * Flexible partial matching to catch related expressions
+   * Returns both cleaned text and a list of removed expressions
+   * Politeness score calculation based on number of detected polite expressions

+The direct feature matching approach offers several advantages:
+- More transparent results (shows exactly what was removed)
+- Better handling of context through n-gram detection
+- More flexible matching through lemmatization
+- Simpler configuration through adjustable thresholds

 ## Performance Metrics